SkyHighModifications/FiveM-Real-Weather/README.md

 * V1.1.0 - Removed few things from `config.lua`, also added more coding to `server.lua` and updated version in `fxmanifest.lua `
 * V1.1.1 - Fixed discord bot!
 * V1.2.1 - Changed some coding and made the bot send to discord every hour rather than every 15mins!
 * V1.2.2 - Added vehicle traction loss when weather is snow or rain!
 Added and changed around discord bot layout!
 Added more things to `config.lua`.
+Version Checker Added!